Files / Other

 22/12/2025

-- Other Defense Financing Concepts (Re-armament Bank, etc.)
+10. Other Defense Financing Concepts (Rearmament Bank, etc.)

-- Discussion on Unused Loans from the Recovery and Resilience Facility
+12. Discussion on Unused Loans from the Recovery and Resilience Fund

 Document Overview

-This briefing, published by the European Parliamentary Research Service (EPRS) in 2025, provides an in-depth analysis of the landmark defense investment initiative "Re-armament of Europe Plan / 2030 Readiness" proposed by the European Commission in March of the same year.
-Born in the context of a dramatically changed European security environment following Russia's full-scale invasion of Ukraine in 2022, the plan aims to address Europe's urgent need to enhance strategic autonomy and strengthen deterrence and defense capabilities.
-Its core objective is to leverage a diversified portfolio of financing instruments to mobilize total defense investments exceeding 800 billion euros.
+This briefing, published by the European Parliamentary Research Service (EPRS) in 2025, provides an in-depth analysis of the landmark defense investment initiative, the Rearmament Europe Plan / 2030 Readiness, proposed by the European Commission in March of the same year.
+The plan emerged against the backdrop of a drastically changed European security environment following Russia's full-scale invasion of Ukraine in 2022.
+It aims to address Europe's urgent need to enhance strategic autonomy and strengthen deterrence and defense capabilities.
+Its core objective is to leverage a diversified portfolio of financing instruments to mobilize a total of over 800 billion euros in defense investment.

 This briefing also comprehensively outlines other key concepts and developments within the current EU defense financing ecosystem.
-This includes the increasingly discussed proposals to create an independent "Re-armament Bank" or "Defence, Security and Resilience Bank," institutions designed to provide low-interest loans and risk guarantees, potentially involving non-EU countries.
-The report details the significant shift in the European Investment Bank's defense financing policy, including relaxing restrictions on investments in dual-use technologies and establishing a dedicated Security and Defence Office.
-Additionally, the report explores potential options such as increasing the defense proportion within the EU's long-term budget (MFF) and utilizing unused loans from the Recovery and Resilience Facility (RRF), analyzing their respective feasibility and legal hurdles.
+These include the increasingly discussed proposals to create an independent rearmament bank or a Defense, Security, and Resilience Bank, which would aim to provide low-interest loans and risk guarantees and could involve participation from non-EU countries.
+The report details the significant shift in the European Investment Bank's defense financing policy, including relaxing restrictions on dual-use technology investments and establishing a dedicated Security and Defense Office.
+Additionally, the report explores potential options such as increasing the defense proportion within the EU's long-term budget (MFF) and utilizing unused loans from the Recovery and Resilience Facility (RRF), analyzing their respective feasibility and legal obstacles.

-Finally, the report summarizes the main positions of the European Parliament from the relevant debate in March 2025.
-While most political groups support strengthening European defense capabilities, they expressed concerns about the absence of a long-term strategy, the potential weakening of parliamentary oversight due to over-reliance on emergency measures, and the view that defense spending should not come at the expense of the green transition, social programs, and R&D investment.
-Overall, this briefing provides an authoritative, multi-dimensional analysis based on treaty law, budgetary mechanisms, and geopolitical realities for understanding the EU's financing blueprint for large-scale re-armament in the post-Ukraine war era, its inherent tensions, and future directions.
+Finally, the report summarizes the main positions of the European Parliament during relevant debates in March 2025.
+Most political groups support strengthening European defense capabilities but have expressed concerns regarding the absence of a long-term strategy, the potential weakening of parliamentary oversight due to over-reliance on emergency measures, and the principle that defense spending should not come at the expense of the green transition, social programs, and R&D investment.
+Overall, this briefing provides an authoritative, multi-dimensional analysis based on treaty law, budgetary mechanisms, and geopolitical realities for understanding the EU's financing blueprint, inherent tensions, and future direction for large-scale rearmament in the post-Ukraine war era.